Findomain/Findomain/docs/INSTALLATION.md

 # Installation

-We offer binarys ready to use for the following platforms (all are for 64 bits only):
+We offer binaries ready to use for the following platforms (all are for 64 bits only):

 * [Linux](README.md#installation-in-linux-using-compiled-artifacts)
 * [Windows](README.md#installation-windows)